astral-sh/uv/docs/guides/install-python.md

 # Installing Python

-uv can manage Python installations — Python does not need to be installed to use uv.
+If Python is already installed, uv should [detect and use](#using-an-existing-python-installation) it without configuration.
+However, uv can also install and manage Python versions.

 To install Python: